vk2kvp/md380-codeplug/README.md

 <b>To use these Codeplugs:</b> Before you write these codeplugs to your radio, replace the callsign and DMR ID with your own in General settings.
 - Get G6AMU's codeplug editor from http://www.miklor.com/MD380/380-CPEditor.php
 - KG5RKI's TyMD380Toolz application is available at https://kg5rki.com/new2/tymd380.html

+<b>Release Notes - MD380-80_All_AU_DMR+analog+CB_v13</b>
+- Created Digital Rx Group for each Digital Contacts talk group and assigned corresponding Rx Group for each Digital Contact.
+This is to avoid other talk groups breaking through on a QSO.
+Promiscuous mode can be used to monitor multiple TGs.

 <b>Release Notes - MD390_All_AU_DMR+analog+CB_v0.6</b>
 - Removed Z2 channel set- Moved Z1 channel set to near top of list to aggregate hotspot channels